Skip to main content

 3 mentions Positive Neutral Negative

-The game, developed by a single developer, initially suffered from poor optimization and high CPU usage despite its simple pixel art style.
-However, recent updates and active bug fixing have significantly improved performance, indicating ongoing progress in optimization.
+The game initially suffered from poor optimization and high CPU usage despite its simple pixel art style, but recent updates and dedicated developer support have significantly improved performance and stability.

 • “I think the game is going in a good direction now; the staff is fixing the performance issues and every other problem.”

-• “It's a one-developer game, very poorly optimized and CPU-intensive for a pixel game.”
+• “It's a one-developer game, very poorly optimized and CPU-consuming for a pixel game.”

 • humor